Roger-Wu/remove-apple-books-citation/README.md

 ## Welcome to Leave a Message

-Open an issue to say whatever you want to say about this repo.
+Open an issue to leave any suggestions about this repo.